Article published by: Leah Rowe

 Now imagine that countries besides the US start doing it, inspired by the US’s success (and I think it will be a resounding success).

 Imagine a world where such liberties over software are commonplace, actually the default everywhere!
 Imagine a world where it’s considered as important as the ability to freely learn mathematics, or physics, as required reading material in schools.
-Imagine a world where any five year old can install a libre operating system such as GNU+Linux, and Computer Science is mandatory in schools from a young age.
+Imagine a world where any five year old can install a libre operating system such as Linux/BSD, and Computer Science is mandatory in schools from a young age.
 Imagine filing your tax returns with Libre Software, exclusively.
 Imagine not even thinking about that, because it became the norm.